cockroachlabs-field/cockroachdb-jdbc/README.md

 ## Features

-This JDBC driver adds some features on top of pgJDBC that are relevant to CockroachDB.
-Such as:
+This JDBC driver adds the following features that are relevant to CockroachDB on top of the pgJDBC driver.

 - Internal retries on serialization conflicts.
 - Internal retries on connection errors.
-- Rewriting qualified SQL queries to use [SELECT FOR UPDATE](https://www.cockroachlabs.com/docs/stable/select-for-update.html) to reduce retries on serialization conflicts.
+- Rewriting qualified SQL queries to use [SELECT FOR UPDATE](https://www.cockroachlabs.com/docs/stable/select-for-update.html) to reduce serialization conflicts.
-- CockroachDB specific database metadata.
+- CockroachDB specific database metadata (version etc).

-All these features are disabled by default which means the driver is mainly operating in a pass-through mode delegating all JDBC API invocations to the pgJDBC driver.
+All these features are disabled by default, which means the driver is operating in a pass-through mode delegating all JDBC API invocations to the pgJDBC driver.

-Enabling retries for example may reduce the need for application-level retry logic and enhance compatibility with 3rd-party products that don't implement any transaction retries.
-Also enabling `SELECT FOR UPDATE` rewrites may reduce the need for retries to a bare minimum, at the expense of imposing locks on every read operation.
+Enabling retries _may_ reduce the need for application-level retry logic and thereby enhance compatibility with 3rd-party products that don't implement any transaction retries.
+Enabling `SELECT FOR UPDATE` rewrites may reduce serialization conflicts from appearing in the first place and thereby reduce retries to a bare minimum or none at all, at the expense of imposing locks on every read operation.

+`SELECT FOR UPDATE` rewrites can be scope to connection level where all qualified `SELECT` queries are rewritten, or to transaction level where all qualified `SELECT` within a given transaction are rewritten.

 See the [design notes](docs/DESIGN.md) of how driver-level retries works and its limitations.